top of page

 Schools: Text

-Our intention here is to present some of the history of the schools of Dixon, Tremont and Silveyville Township from their inception to 1945.
+Here we present some of the history of the schools of Dixon, Tremont and Silveyville Township from their inception to 1945.
 The full history of this subject is far too extensive for this humble website to undertake, but we think we can capture and present a sufficient amount of this history to give researchers and the otherwise interested a place to start enough information to knowledgably expound on the subject at their next cocktail party.

 A more comprehensive history of the earliest schools, the County Schools of Solano County, is in preparation and will be presented here in the coming months.
 However, In the interim, we will present some general background information on the schools of Solano County that the historically inclined reader and researchers alike should find informative and interesting.